Ryah/Rosie-Addon-Suite/README.md

-General QOL fixes for Rosie Retailers because the site needs improvement.
+QOL fixes for Rosie Retailers because the site needs improvement.

-# Version Changelog
+# Features
+- 24 -> 12 hour time converter
+- Built-in Payment Calculator with Auto Substitution
+- Payment Calculator results display on side of page when substitution modal is open for easier input
+- Auto Refresh on order complete
+- Remove Unnecessary Information on Order Page
+- Loyality Number Formatter
+- General Kerning and Design Fixes

 ## [TO-DO]

 - TODO: Make a TODO list.

+- TODO: [IN-PROGRESS] Map out Rosie API for easier access to advanced functions

 - TODO: [IN-PROGRESS] Add an "Add Item" button to add a blank item to any order for substitutions on orders with only alcohol or tobacco (Rosie Bug-Fix)

 - TODO: [ON-HOLD] Add enter key submit on adding substitutions.

+# Version Changelog

 ## [1.6] - 2021-03-22